-Prerequisite: Successful completion of MTH 100 Intermediate College Algebra with a grade of "C" or higher or appropriate placement
+Prerequisite: Successful completion of MTH 100 with a grade of "C" or higher or appropriate placement

-Corequisite: MTH 111 Support for Precalculus Algebra, if required
+Corequisite: MTH 11, if required

 This course emphasizes the algebra of functions - including polynomial, rational, exponential, and logarithmic functions.
-In addition, the course non-linear inequalities as well as systems of linear and on-linear equations and inequalities.
+In addition, the course covers non-linear inequalities as well as systems of linear and on-linear equations and inequalities.